Course Content and Outcome Guide for MM 150

 - Special Fee:

 Course DescriptionCovers the final steps of a multimedia project including, quality assurance, beta testing, group evaluation and debugging techniques.
 Examines the different ways multimedia is currently being used.
 Covers tips and techniques for successfully promoting multimedia work.
-Prerequisite/concurrent: MM 140 or instructor permission.
+Prerequisites/concurrent: MM 140 or instructor permission.
 Audit available.

 Addendum to Course Description